Last updated: February 2026

 Scenario 2: The Theft Recovery

 A landscaping company's telemetry system shows that a mower's engine is running normally.
-What it doesn't show is that the mower is 50 miles away from its assigned location—because it was stolen.
+What it doesn't show is that the mower is 50 miles away from its assigned location — because it was stolen.
+As we covered in our guide to construction equipment theft, the industry loses over $1 billion annually to equipment theft, with less than 25% of stolen assets recovered.

 With telematics: Geofencing alerts would have triggered the moment the mower left the authorized area, enabling quick recovery and preventing loss.